rafed/rafed.github.io/content/other/martial_arts.md

   columns: '2'
 ---

-I'm a big martial arts fan.
-I actively learned Judo and Karate in the past.
-Additionally I've tried to self teach myself techniques of other martial arts such as Tae Kwon Do, Boxing, etc. Finding time for practicing nowadays have become difficult.
-However, I still dream of going back to the dojo, break my sweat, and spar again.
+I'm a huge fan of martial arts.
+I have practiced Judo and Karate in the past.
+Additionally, I've attempted to teach myself the fundamentals of various martial arts, such Tae Kwon Do, boxing, etc. Nowadays, finding time to practice has become challenging.
+I still dream of returning to the dojo to spar and fight again.